 - Credit history: Your credit report or history shows all the information about the money you have borrowed from lenders in the past.
 It also shows how you have made your bill payments.
 South Africans are entitled to one free credit report per year.
 These can be obtained from any credit bureau such as Compuscan and Transunion.

-- Draw down: This is when a lender transfers their money into your account after they approve your loan application.
+- Draw down: This is when a lender transfers their money into your account after they approve your application.
 Once the loan has been drawn down, you’re free to use it as you wish.

 How do personal loans work in South Africa?